GDP monthly estimate, UK: August 2024

 The Monthly GDP data sources catalogue provides a full breakdown of the data used in this publication.

 In the UK, we produce estimates of monthly and quarterly GDP.
-However, there are reasons why these would not provide the same estimate of where the economy is, relative to its pre-coronavirus (COVID-19) pandemic levels.
-This is mainly because the monthly estimate of GDP is based on only the output measure of GDP, while quarterly estimates of GDP reflect the average of the three approaches (output, income and expenditure).
+Monthly estimates of GDP are based on only the output measure of GDP, while quarterly estimates of GDP reflect the average of the three approaches (output, income and expenditure).

-Estimates for the construction industry in monthly GDP will differ to those published in the construction output release, because they account for both outputs produced and inputs consumed by the industry.
-There are also some coverage differences, given the use of the Annual Business Survey in their compilation.
+Estimates for the construction industry within monthly GDP will differ from those published in the construction output release as they account for both the outputs produced and inputs consumed by the industry.
+There are also some coverage differences given the use of the Annual Business Survey in their compilation.

 Consumer-facing services industry classification